masesk/webapp-interface-manager/README.md

 ```
 npm run build
 ```
 This will generate a directory named `build`.
-The contents of the dist can be contain the newly generate WAIM; with all the custom configurations from `src\constants.js` and all your custom React components.
+The `build` directory will contain the newly generate WAIM; with all the custom configurations from `src/constants.js` and all your custom React components.

 ## Try
 Try out the latest release: